virgesmith/neworder/README.md

 The framework provides:
 - the main "loop" over sequence (if specified), and timeline.
 - a parallel execution framework supporting interprocess communication.
-- independent (or identical) deterministic pseudorandom number streams for each process and/or sequence.
+- independent (or identical) deterministic pseudorandom number streams for each process.
 - a library of Monte-Carlo methods.
 - a mechanism to specify lazily evaluated/executed (i.e. deferred) python code.
 - ad-hoc development of fast implementations of slow-running python code, i.e. python code with explicit loops.
 - a logging framework.

 Where possible, the functionality available in existing python libraries should be used.
 The framework specifically does not provide:
 - arrays: use numpy wherever possible.
 The framework can access numpy arrays directly.
 - data frames: use pandas wherever possible.
 Data frames are accessible in the framework via numpy arrays.

+That said, the model developer should avoid loops in python code - its an interpreted language and loops will be executed much more slowly than compiled code.

 #### Special Variables
 The neworder python module defines, or requires the model to define, the following variables: